 Read more about the required internship.

-Students transferring from other institutions with an A.A.S. in a relevant applied technology field will be evaluated for admission to the Building Automation Technology major based on their degree and appropriate course work in general education areas.
 This major is subject to the transfer standards established by the College (see www.pct.edu/catalog/TransferringCredits.htm).
 Exceptions must be approved by the school dean.

 Clubs & Activities

 American Society of Heating, Refrigerating & Air Conditioning Engineers (ASHRAE)

 Sigma Lambda Chi

 Electrical Technology Advisory Committee

 - Mr. James E Beamer, Business Manager, International Brotherhood of Electrical Workers

 - Mr. Jayce Bell, Senior Controls Engineering Manager, First Quality Products

 - Mr. John M DuBois, Lead Maintenance Specialist/Project Leader, General Electric Power & Water

 - Mr. Adam Feather, '11, '12, Project Engineer, Trane